 Hiking the highest point in the Vercors : Le Grand Veymont

 The alternative I’d recommend you the most is to hike Le Grand Veymont.
+I wrote an article with everything you need to know on how to hike and camp at Le Grand Veymont.
 The view from the top is sensational, and the sunrise is an exceptional sight.
 If you have the legs to add 700 meters of height difference and a few kilometers you should definitely consider this option.

 There’s a trail going to the top bifurcating from the main path at “La Chau”, and you will get down from the mountain on the other side and get back to the main path at “La Grande Cabane”.